christoph1604/Udacity_DataScientist_Project3_Recommendations_IBM/README.md

 ### Summary

 This project contains an analysis of user interactions with articles published on the IBM Watson Studio platform.
-After a short exploratory analysis of the data about user-article-interactions and some data cleaning, different methods are developed to make recommendations for further articles to uses (based on the dataset).
+After a short exploratory analysis of the data about user-article-interactions and some data cleaning, different methods are developed to make recommendations for further articles to users (based on the dataset).

 Different recommendation methods:
 * Rank-based recommendations: Recommendations purely based on the overall reading statistics per article